sancheza/financial-analytics/README.md

 > - beautifulsoup4

 ### get_fair_value
-This script fetches fair value estimates for a given stock ticker from GuruFocus.
-It uses Playwright to navigate to the GuruFocus page and extract the fair value data.
+This script fetches fair value estimates for a given stock ticker.

 > **Dependencies**
 > - Python 3.10 or later